 Billing itself as an international business hub, the United Arab Emirates attracts businesses that bring employees from all around the world, from Bangladesh and Mexico to Ireland and Canada.

 However, because the business landscape is so attractive, there is little regulation in key areas of employee rights.
-For instance, there is no minimum wage in the UAE; instead, the government maintains that supply and demand, coupled with a free labor market, create optimal working conditions.
+For instance, there is currently no minimum wage in the UAE, but the government has been considering its implementation.

 For high-income expats, a lack of salary standards could mean more room to comfortably negotiate remuneration packages.
-This is because businesses understand that, in order to ask someone to leave their home country and live in a more restrictive culture, they need to make an attractive offer.
+This is because businesses are aware that they need to make an attractive offer to persuade such workers to leave their home country and live in a more restrictive culture.

 Therefore, many expats find that their salaries in the UAE are as high, and often much higher, than they would be in their home countries.
 Some find themselves hired for positions that are much more senior than they would qualify for back home, too.

 Low-income expats, often from Southeast Asia or the Indian subcontinent, usually take jobs such as drivers, house-help, construction workers, and so on.
-Even though the UAE recently passed its first bill protecting domestic worker’s labor rights, horror stories of financial, emotional, and physical abuse still abound.
+Even though the UAE passed its first bill protecting domestic workers’ labor rights in 2017, horror stories of financial, emotional, and physical abuse still abound.

 Penalties for late or unpaid salaries